 Even in this instance, where the police officer had direct access to the pepper spray and shot a large quantity of very hot spray into the assailant’s eyes, it wasn’t enough of a deterrent to keep the officer safe.

 Can pepper spray be effective some of the time?

 But I would not want to take the chance it doesn’t work the one time I need it.

-The beauty of karate is you don’t need to have a store bought weapon to protect yourself.
+The beauty of the martial arts is you don’t need to have a store bought weapon to protect yourself.
 Literally, all you need is your hands, and a strong powerful voice that can yell as loud as possible to attract attention and draw help.